Tesla shares rose 5.5% after Musk’s letter

 In recent months, while Tesla has been trying to deliver new vehicles to buyers in the US in line with the original delivery times, some customers have experienced delays.

-You can find more investment news in our telegram channel “You are an investor yourself!”
+You can find more news about investments in our telegram channel “You are an investor yourself!”